jack45j/Toppon/README.md

 ##### Present and Dismiss
-call present and dismiss methods when yu need it.
+Call present and dismiss methods when you need it.
 ```swift
 public func present(_ toppon: Toppon)
 public func dismiss(_ toppon: Toppon)